Louis122333/HamsterDaycare/README.md

 * Upon departure we want to know what the hamsters have been doing and how many times they've exercised.
   Also, for how long they had to wait for their first exercise.

-* The days are simulated by ticks, that is translated to a DateTime-based TimeStamp 100 ticks equals a day (07:00 - 17:00)
+* The days are simulated by ticks, that are translated to a DateTime-based TimeStamp 100 ticks equals a day (07:00 - 17:00)
   1 tick equals 6 minutes